RAWENTERISLIVE/instagram-clone/README.md

 # Instagram Clone

 ## Project Overview
 This project is a simple Instagram-like web application built using Flask and SQLite.
-It features user registration, login, and password handling with hashed passwords for security.
+It features user registration, login, and password handling with plain text passwords (for demonstration purposes).
 The application uses a lightweight SQLite database to store user information.
+It also includes a page to view all registered users and login attempts in a tabular format.

 ## Installation